Giving Opportunities

 Learn by Doing Initiatives

 Learn by Doing is the core of a Cal Poly education.
-Every day in CAFES, students are learning in our labs, fields, greenhouses and classrooms how to solve today’s most pressing issues.
+Every day in CAFES, students are learning in labs, fields, greenhouses and classrooms how to solve today’s most pressing issues.
 We bring learning into the field, the farm and the forest in order to meet the diverse agricultural and environmental needs of California and our global society.
 Supporting Learn by Doing ensures that more students will benefit from these vital opportunities.

 Dean's Power of Doing